|Born||In or between 259 AC and 278 AC, at Twins|

-When Ser Stevron Frey dies following the wounds he received in the Battle of Oxcross, his son Ryman becomes heir of Lord Walder Frey.
-Learning about the death of Ser Stevron by Maester Luwin in Winterfell, Big Walder Frey and Little Walder Frey discuss the line of succession in their house and note that Ryman's son Edwyn is now second in line to inherit the title of Lord of the Crossing.
+When Ser Stevron Frey dies following the wounds he received in the Battle of Oxcross, his son, Ser Ryman, becomes heir of Lord Walder Frey.
+Learning at Winterfell from Maester Luwin about Stevron's death, the cousins Big Walder and Little Walder Frey discuss the line of succession in House Frey and note that Ryman's son Edwyn is now second in line to inherit the title of Lord of the Crossing.

 A Storm of Swords

 When Robb Stark arrives at the Twins for the wedding of Lord Edmure Tully and Roslin Frey, Edwyn accompanies his father, Ryman, and his brothers, Black Walder and Petyr Pimple, to welcome the King in the North.
 Robb's direwolf, Grey Wind, receives them with hostility, angering the Freys.
 Dacey Mormont asks Edwyn for a dance during the wedding feast, but she is refused.
 Robb's mother, Catelyn Stark, slaps Edwyn after noticing he wears mail under his silk.
 The Freys then betray the Starks and Tullys in the Red Wedding.